rundel/rgemmacpp/README.md

 The goal of rgemmacpp is to provide a very basic wrapper around the CLI of Google’s [gemma.cpp](https://github.com/google/gemma.cpp).

-The gemma.cpp code is included as a git submodule of this project and the existing cmake build system is used to compile all gemma.cpp related code as static libraries.
+The gemma.cpp code is included via cmake which then uses the existing build system to compile all gemma.cpp related code as static libraries which are then linked.

 This is still very much a work in progress / proof of concept.